jdx/mise/contributing.md

 Before submitting a PR, unless it's something obvious, consider filing an issue or simply mention what you plan to do in the [Discord](https://discord.gg/UBa7pJUN7Z).
 PRs are often either rejected or need to change significantly after submission so make sure before you start working on something it won't be a wasted effort.

-Again, please **reach out** first.
-People almost never do and submit PRs out of nowhere.
-I would much prefer you let me know what you're working on before you start.

 ## Dev Container

 There is a docker setup that makes development with mise easier.
 It is especially helpful for running the E2E tests.